kencormack/pistar-lastqso/README.md

       Display this help screen, then exit.

   -l|--logo
       Disables the animated logo at startup.
-Automatically applied when the program restarts at service bounce, or when the log is rotated.
-Optional, when launching from the cmdline.

   -m|--mono
       For monochrome displays, this option suppresses all color codes.